stefanosGerschKoutsogiannis/8_Puzzle_Extended/README.md

-# 8_Puzzle_Extended

-## Run the program

-In the cmd, compile in the exact order: javac Block.java Node.java Program.java

-To run, in the cmd type: java Program.java

 # 8-Puzzle Solver with UCS and A*

 This repository contains an implementation of an 8-Puzzle solver using Uniform Cost Search (UCS) and A* search algorithms.
 This project was completed as an assignment for the Artificial Intelligence course at the Department of Computer Science and Engineering, University of Ioannina, Spring 2024.